 mother! is a movie that is impossible to have a lukewarm reaction to.
 This is a shock to the system.
 Aronofsky’s wild cry into the dark is a scorching cultural critique, a condemnation on the perils of celebrity and mob mentality, and a clear religious allegory that posits mankind as a swarm of self-destructive looters that are as ruinous as any swarm of Old Testament locusts.
 It’s an ecological wake up call and a feminist horror story.
 It’s an artistic cleave to the system that’s meant to disrupt and inspire debate and discussion.
 This is going to be a movie that affects a multitude of people in different ways, but I feel confident in saying that fewer will connect with it and its dire message.
 Motherhood is viewed as martyrdom, and Pfeiffer’s character sums it up best: “You give and you give and you give, and it’s just never enough.”
 It’s about dealing with one-sided, usury relationships, surrendering to the insatiable hunger of others who are without appreciation or introspection.
 It’s not a horror movie like It about scary clowns.
 It’s a horror movie about how we treat one another and the planet.
 Aronofsky can confound just as easily as he can exhilarate. mother! is a provocative, invigorating, enraging, stimulating, and layered film that demands to be experienced and thoroughly digested.

 Nate’s Grade: B+

-Posted on September 16, 2017, in 2017 Movies and tagged christianity, darren aronofsky, domhnall gleeson, ed harris, fantasy, indie, javier bardem, jennfier lawrence, michelle pfeiffer, motherhood, mystery, pretentious.
+Posted on September 16, 2017, in 2017 Movies and tagged christianity, darren aronofsky, domhnall gleeson, ed harris, end of the world, fantasy, indie, javier bardem, jennfier lawrence, michelle pfeiffer, motherhood, mystery.
 Bookmark the permalink.
 2 Comments.